-The MPEG-4 lossless audio codec uses forwardadaptive Linear Predictive Coding (LPC) to reduce bit rates compared to PCM, leaving the optimization entirely to the encoder.
+The MPEG-4 ALS codec uses forward-adaptive Linear Predictive Coding (LPC) to reduce bit rates compared to PCM, leaving the optimization entirely to the encoder.
 Thus, various encoder implementations are possible, offering a certain range in terms of efficiency and complexity.
 This section gives an overview of the basic encoder and decoder functionality.